Travel guide

 Frequently asked questions

-Does the China eSIM work in Macau?
+Does China's eSIM work in Macau?

 Not always.
-Macau is a Special Administrative Region with its own telecommunications system, separate from mainland China.
+Macau is a Special Administrative Region with its own telecommunications system, separate from mainland China's.
 Many China plans do not include Macau, so check that your eSIM explicitly covers it or choose a regional plan that includes China, Hong Kong, and Macau.

 Can I use WhatsApp and Google in Macau?